 What is pseudomembranous colitis?

 Pseudomembranous colitis, also called antibiotic-associated colitis or C. difficile colitis, is inflammation of the colon associated with an overgrowth of the bacterium Clostridium difficile (C. diff).
-This infection is a common cause of diarrhea after antibiotic use.
+This overgrowth of C. difficile is most often related to recent antibiotic use.

 How common is pseudomembranous colitis?

 Please discuss with your doctor for further information.

 What are the symptoms of pseudomembranous colitis?